apokalov/Java-reference-cards/README.md

 ```

 #### 11. Join fetch
 Join fetching is a query optimization technique for reading multiple objects in a single database query.
 It involves joining the two object's tables in SQL and selecting both object's data.
-Join fetching is commonly used for `OneToOne` relationships, but also can be used for any relationship including `OneToMany` and `ManyToMany`.

 Join fetching is one solution to the ORM n+1 problem.
 The issue is if you select n Employee objects, and access each of their addresses, in basic ORM you will get 1 select for the Employee objects, and then n selects, one for each Address object.
 Join fetching solves this issue by only requiring one select, and selecting both the Employee and its Address.

-JPA supports join fetching through JPQL using the `JOIN FETCH` syntax:
+JPA supports join fetching through JPQL using the `JOIN FETCH` syntax:\
 `SELECT emp FROM Employee emp JOIN FETCH emp.address`
-This causes both the Employee and Address data to be selected in a single query.

-If your relationship allows null or an empty collection for collection relationships, then you can use outer join:
+If your relationship allows null or an empty collection, then you can use outer join:\
 `SELECT emp FROM Employee emp LEFT JOIN FETCH emp.address`

 #### 12. OneToOne
-In `OneToOne` relationship the fk may either be in the source object's table or the target object's table.
-If the foreign key is in the target object's table JPA requires that the relationship be bi-directional (must be defined in both objects), and the source object must use the `mappedBy` attribute to define the mapping.
+In `OneToOne` relationship a foreign key may either be in the source object's table or the target object's table.
+If the fk is in the target object's table JPA requires that the relationship be bi-directional (must be defined in both objects), and the source object must use the `mappedBy` attribute to define the mapping.
-A `OneToOne` relationship typically requires a `@JoinColumn`.
+A `OneToOne` relationship typically requires a `@JoinColumn`:
 ```java
 @Entity
 public class Employee {